Thursday Night Baseball: Fox Sports Net and Fox Family's coverage (1997–2001)

-ESPN Thursday Night Baseball (2003–2006)
+ESPN Thursday Night Baseball (2003–2006; 2026–present)

 ESPN Thursday Night Baseball aired on either ESPN or ESPN2 from 2003 to 2006 and featured one game per week, taking over the package that had been on Fox Family Channel.
 Castrol served as the presenting sponsor for the telecasts.

 The play-by-play commentator was Chris Berman along with either Joe Morgan or Eric Karros as color commentator.
 In 2006, Duke Castiglione joined the broadcast as the field reporter.

 ESPN Thursday Night Baseball ended after the 2006 season because the broadcast rights to the package were lost to TBS.
 TBS began a package of Sunday afternoon games as a replacement for ESPN's Thursday night games.
 That package was moved to Tuesday nights in 2022.

-Even though Thursday Night Baseball as a distinct package ended after the 2006 season, ESPN has still aired select games on Thursday nights, most notably every year since 2017, when Opening Day of the MLB season was moved to Thursdays, as an evening game on Opening Day remains part of ESPN's baseball contract.
+Even though Thursday Night Baseball as a distinct package ended after the 2006 season, ESPN has still aired select games on Thursday nights, most notably every year since 2017, when Opening Day of the MLB season was moved to Thursdays, an evening game on Opening Day remained part of ESPN's baseball contract.

+Following the 2025 season, ESPN and MLB mutually opted-out of their existing contract for Sunday Night Baseball (which moved to NBC).
+As part of a restructured deal running through 2028, ESPN returned to broadcasting weeknight games, with 30 regular-season games.
+The schedule for 2026 includes 6 Thursday night games, alongside 10 games each on Monday and Wednesday.